Analytical Lead/Research Fellow

-I came to the University of Aberdeen in 2015 to join the team at the Centre for Health Data Science.
+I came to the University of Aberdeen to join the team at the Centre for Health Data Science.
 Before that I got my PhD and was a postdoc at the University of Massachusetts in bioinformatics.
 I'm originally from beautiful rural Pennsylvania in the US.

 public health, health inequalities, open science, data provenance, meta-research